Squeezed out extra time on your New Zealand North Island itinerary? Set your sights on the best day trips from Auckland.

-Holding more than 140 subtropical islands in its midst along the north east shore of North Island, the Bay of Islands is a unique New Zealand destination known for its pristine beaches, windswept coastlines, and historic fishing towns.
+The Bay of Islands holds more than 140 subtropical islands in its midst.
+This unique New Zealand destination is located along the north east shore of North Island.
+It’s most known for its pristine beaches, windswept coastlines, and historic fishing towns.

-Since you’ll be mega-crunched for time, it’s best to start your mini Bay of Islands adventure off in Paihia, one of the region’s main tourist centres.
+Since you’ll be mega-crunched for time, start your mini Bay of Islands adventure off in Paihia.
+The town is the region’s main tourist centre.

 If you plan to arrive in Paihia before 10:00am, book yourself onto the 5-hour Bay of Islands Day Cruise and Island Getaway Tour.
-The cruise stops at Roberton Island for a native bush walk and at a quiet secluded island where you can go snorkelling, swimming or paddleboarding.
+The cruise stops at Roberton Island for a native bush walk.
+You’ll also enjoy a stop at a quiet, secluded island where you can go snorkelling, swimming or paddleboarding.

 Otherwise, meet up with the 1:30pm sailing of the Hole in the Rock Dolphin Cruise.
-On this exciting 3- to 4-hour marine adventure, you’ll hop aboard a luxury catamaran to cruise along the Rakaumangamanga Peninsula toward Cape Brett on route to the famous Hole in the Rock at Motukokako Island.
-Along the way, you’ll enjoy plenty of opportunities to spot dolphins and whales along with other colourful marine life & birds.
+On this exciting 3- to 4-hour marine adventure, you’ll hop aboard a luxury catamaran.
+You’ll cruise along the Rakaumangamanga Peninsula toward Cape Brett.
+The cruise peaks at the famous Hole in the Rock at Motukokako Island.
+Along the way, you’ll also spot dolphins, whales, and other colourful marine life & birds.